When it comes to home decor and design, window coverings play an important role in…

-French doors are incredibly stylish and are an excellent way of providing natural light throughout the home, but we also know that they do provide a significant amount of light and a distinct lack of privacy, so blinds on French doors are a necessity.
+French doors are incredibly stylish and are an excellent way of providing natural light throughout the home, but we also know that they do provide a significant amount of light and a distinct lack of privacy, so blinds for French doors are a necessity.

 Fitting blinds on French doors may seem like a daunting and insurmountable task, but it is much easier than you think!
 Below is a step-by-step guide on how to install your blinds on French doors to have your lovely new blinds installed in no time at all.

-Get the measurements right
+Get the Measurements Right

 The first thing to ensure when fitting blinds on French doors is that you have the right measurements.
-These types of doors are different from traditional windows and they can, therefore, be more complicated when fitting.
+These types of doors are different from traditional windows, and they can be more complicated when fitting.
 Using old-fashioned measuring tape is fine to do your measuring.
 You will need to measure the width and height of the glass.
 You do not need to take any notice of the centre moulding.
 To be on the safe side, it is a good idea to add an inch to each side, so that you can ensure the blinds cover the entire door.

-Install at the top centre
+Install at the Top Centre

 The best place to install blinds on French doors is in the top centre of the door.
 This is because it is the strongest section of the door and so is the best way of avoiding any damage to your wood including splintering.
 This can happen, particularly as French doors are usually made from oak, cedar or another form of solid wood, which can be prone to splitting.